cisagov/ScubaGear/baselines/exo.md

 Exchange Online allows the creation of sharing polices that soften default restrictions on contact and calendar details sharing.
-These policies should only be enabled with caution and must comply with the following policies.
+These policies should only be enabled with caution and after considering the following policies.

 ### Policies